 When thinking through these processes, problem areas will naturally bubble to the surface.
 When this happens, everyone in the organization will see it on paper.
 Cross-functional and dependent tasks can be discussed and refined.
 I have seen it many times when one side of the business knew little of the impact it had on another side of the business.
 Process mapping is truly a beneficial exercise.

 And last but not least are the people.
-Having shutterstock_1561916362the right people in “the right seat on the bus” is essential for success with traceability or any complicated project.
+Having the right people in “the right seat on the bus” is essential for success with traceability or any complicated project.
 It’s important to align people with their jobs and tasks to where they connect to the outcome of their efforts.
 This can be accomplished by giving people the proper visibility into the result of their actions.

 Traceability doesn’t have to be hard, but it does require attention to detail and to a thorough plan that addresses the “Three P’s.”
 It also helps to have a good partner, which is what we strive for here at Procurant.
 Given the stakes involved with food safety and business risk related to traceability and compliance with section 204 of the FSMA law, today’s retail grocers and produce suppliers should take advantage of every opportunity for success.